feijaouk/antoniocloud.com/docs/_pages/training.md

 * <https://cloudacademy.com/library/amazon-web-services/>

 >
-> We Accelerate the Innovation Journey
+> "We Accelerate the Innovation Journey
 >
 > Mainstream media may claim that the demise of human labor is upon us, but the future is quite the opposite.
 >
-> Humans will always be a critical part of the innovation journey, but the same cannot be said for organizations who play it safe.""
+> Humans will always be a critical part of the innovation journey, but the same cannot be said for organizations who play it safe."
 >